A Study of Backdoors in Instruction Fine-tuned Language Models: Defense for Before/During Fine-Tuning

 Next, we consider the performance of our word-frequency based defense.
-Figure \ref{fig:LLR_plots} displays histograms of the LLR (Eqn \ref{eq:loglike_word_freq}) for the distinct words in the fine-tuning set, at 1\%, 3\%, and 5\% poisoning rates, with the two black lines defining the mean plus two standard deviations interval (p-value $=0.05$ boundary), and with the red line showing the LLR of the backdoor trigger word ``Seriously''.
-Consider the case of 5\% poisoning rate (right sub-figure and Table~\ref{tab:defense_word_ranking_sst2_seriously}).
-Note that not only does the backdoor trigger word have the highest LLR, it is both\, i) substantially higher than the LLR of all other words (2.71, with next highest LLR being 2.34) and ii) highly statistically significant, with a p-value far lower than the 0.05 level.
+Figure \ref{fig:LLR_plots} displays histograms of the LLR (Eqn \ref{eq:loglike_word_freq}) for the distinct words in the fine-tuning set, at 1\%, 3\%, and 5\% poisoning rates, with the two black lines defining the mean plus two standard deviations interval (p-value $=0.05$ boundary for a standard Gaussian), and with the red line showing the LLR of the backdoor trigger word ``Seriously''.
+Consider the case of 5\% poisoning rate (right sub-figure).
+Note that not only does the backdoor trigger word have the highest LLR, it is both\, \textbf{i)} substantially higher than the LLR of all other words (2.71, with next highest LLR being 2.34) and\, \textbf{ii)} highly statistically significant, with a p-value far lower than the 0.05 level.
 Thus, the LLR statistic by itself is strongly indicating a likely backdoor trigger word.
 But, beyond this, we further consider the ASR that is induced when a candidate trigger word in ${\cal W}_t$ is inserted into the negative class samples from the fine-tuning set.
-This ASR for the top 10 words in ${\cal W}_t$ (based on the LLR ranking) are shown in Table \ref{tab:defense_word_ranking_sst2_seriously}.
+The ASRs for the top 10 words in ${\cal W}_t$ (based on the LLR ranking) are shown in Table \ref{tab:defense_word_ranking_sst2_seriously} in Appdx~\ref{apx:method-pre}.
 Note that not only does the true trigger word ``seriously'' stand out very clearly in terms of LLR, this word also achieves a much higher ASR than other candidate words, {\it i.e.}, it also has a very low p-value with respect to the empirical distribution of ASR.
 Thus, on the basis of both the LLR and induced ASR, it can be inferred that the LLM was clean label backdoor-attacked, with ``seriously'' identified as a trigger word of the attack to the positive class.
-Note that the true trigger word ``seriously'' also achieves statistically significant LLR p-values in the 1\% and 3\% poisoning rate cases.
+Note that the true trigger word ``seriously'' also achieves statistically significant LLR p-values in the 1\% and 3\% poisoning rate cases (first two subplots in Figure~\ref{fig:LLR_plots}).